Cerebral Palsy

 • A small proportion of cases happen because of damage after birth.
 This can happen because of an infection such as meningitis, a head injury, a drowning accident, or poisoning.

 When damage occurs, it will do so soon after the birth.
-With age, the human brain becomes more resilient and able withstand more damage.
+With age, the human brain becomes more resilient and able to withstand more damage.

 • An infant with cerebral palsy may have muscular and movement problems, including poor muscle tone.